Navarcos/navarcos/README.md

 The end result is a local `navarcos` Kind cluster (the management cluster) and a `skafos-docker` managed cluster.

-The Plancia webUI and managed clusters are authenticated via OIDC using Navarcos' Keycloak, which can be reached at `https://keycloak.<IP ADDRESS OF CONTROL PLANE NODE>.nip.io/` (the actual FQDN can be retrieved in cluster via `kubectl get node navarcos-control-plane -o jsonpath='{.status.addresses[0].address}'`), default credentials are `ncadmin@ncadmin.local`:`ncadmin`.
+The Plancia webUI and managed clusters are authenticated via OIDC using Navarcos' Keycloak, which can be reached at `https://keycloak.<IP ADDRESS OF CONTROL PLANE NODE>.nip.io/` (the actual FQDN can be retrieved in cluster via `kubectl get node navarcos-control-plane -o jsonpath='{.status.addresses[0].address}'`).
+Default administrator credentials are `ncadmin@ncadmin.local`:`ncadmin`.

 Files rendered from templates during the installation (e.g. Navarcos values YAML, Keycloak Chart values YAML, Keycloak Realm JSONs) are stored in `./bootstrap_out` for future reference.